 As my grandfather’s memory deteriorated, his library, the library which I had studied at through my childhood and adolescence, began to crumble.
 Memories and stories which at one point were available at the snap of a finger to be retold with a twinkle in his eye slowly became more opaque, more distant.
 Eventually, entire wings of grandpa’s grand library were sealed off from us.

-On this rainy Memorial Day remember all the men and women who died in service to the ideal that is America.
-America has over 600,000 war dead since her founding- Americans have been laid to rest in cemeteries across the world, each headstone marking is a library set aflame, a life crying out for remembrance.
+On this rainy Memorial Day remember all the men and women who died in service to an ideal.
+America has over 600,000 war dead since her founding.
+Americans have been laid to rest in cemeteries across the world, each headstone marks a library set aflame, a life crying out for remembrance.

 Tell their stories; it is only by our continuing interest that we prop up these great libraries, that we unearth what has been long buried.
 Consider with gratitude the lives we all live by their exertions and sacrifice.
 Consider how best to honor that sacrifice- how we each can live so that the dead that built this country did not die in vain.

 Onstage, the Missing Link says, Every breath you take is because something has died.
 Something or someone lived and died so you could have this life.
 This mountain of dead, they lift you into daylight.
 The Missing Link, he says, Will the effort and energy and momentum of their lives. . .
 How will it find you?
 How will you enjoy their gift? …[D]ead soldiers are only a tragedy if you waste their gift sitting in front of the television.
 Or stuck in traffic.
 Or stranded at some airport.
 How will you show all the creatures of history? says the Missing Link.
 How will you show their birth and work and death were worthwhile?

 Boy’s Life, Robert McCammon